Gwen (film)

-Gwen is a 2018 British period folk horror drama film, incorporating elements of gothic, supernatural, and psychological horror.
+Gwen is a 2018 British folk horror film incorporating elements of gothic, supernatural, and psychological horror.
 It was written and directed by William McGregor.
 The film premiered at the 2018 Toronto International Film Festival (TIFF), where lead actress Eleanor Worthington Cox received the Festival's Rising Star award.
 The film is produced by Hilary Bevan Jones.

 Following its premiere, Gwen was acquired for distribution in the United States and other international markets.

 Plot

-In 19th-century North Wales, Gwen, a young farm girl, lives with her mother and young sister, Mari.
-While playing outdoors, they pass a neighbouring farmhouse where a group of men are tending to some dead bodies who died of cholera according to the village doctor.
+In 19th-century North Wales, farm girl Gwen lives with her Mother and younger sister, Mari.
+While playing outdoors, they pass a neighboring farmhouse where a group of men are tending to some dead bodies who village Doctor Wren claims died of cholera.

-Gwen is chastised by her mother for being late and for burning their supper.
-During the night, Gwen is awakened by a commotion outside, but is unable to see anything due to the stormy weather.

-The next day, the family attends church.
+The next morning, the family attends church.
 As they leave, Gwen's mother has a brief conversation with a man.
 On their return home, they find an animal heart nailed to their front door.
-The heart is thrown into the fireplace and appears to enter a trance.
 The following day, Gwen finds their crops have spoiled.
-That night, Gwen asks about the man her mother spoke to, and asks if she plans to sell the house, which her mother denies.
+That night, Gwen asks about the man her mother spoke to and if she plans to sell the house, which her mother denies.

-Soon after, Gwen sees her mother standing in the pasture among their sheep, all of which have been killed and mutilated.
-Investigating the house of the dead neighbours, Gwen sees bloody hand prints throughout the house and rotting food on the table, as if something sudden and violent had happened.
-The sheep were also mutilated.
-Later, Mother chastises Gwen for entering the house and refuses to listen when Gwen points out the similarities to their own situation.